How Long, Oh Lord?

 1 Response to How Long, Oh Lord?

-1. deedee collins says:
+1. deedee collins's avatar deedee collins says:

 best perspective shared to date!
 I posted it on Facebook. praying for your appointment tomorrow – what time?